kurtosis-tech/autogpt-package/README.md

 kurtosis run github.com/kurtosis-tech/autogpt-package --enclave autogpt '{"OPENAI_API_KEY": "YOUR_API_KEY_HERE", "RESTRICT_TO_WORKSPACE": "False"}'
 ```

-**NOTE:** this package spins up AutoGPT using the `Redis` backend by default.
+**NOTE:** this package spins up AutoGPT using the `local` backend by default.
 Other backends are available by setting the `MEMORY_BACKEND` parameter in the JSON object you pass in when you run the `kurtosis run` command above.

 For example, to set the `local` memory backend: